AndrewBochkov/hpe-network/README.md

 # hpe-network
-Search and choices
+Search and select.

-Utility used for choice needed hpe commutators.
+The utility is used to select HP switches.

-Write on php.
+written in PHP.

-Script insert to html page.
+To use it, paste the script into an html page.